Fourth Clinical Appointment

 Designing and Fabrication of the Milled Framework for the Mandibular Prosthesis

-The mandibular master cast and wax trail denture are sent to the laboratory for the fabrication of the CAD/CAM milled titanium framework (more accurate compared to a cast framework) for the “all-on-5” prosthesis.
+The mandibular master cast and the trial denture are sent to the laboratory for the fabrication of the CAD/CAM milled titanium framework (more accurate compared to a cast framework) for the “all-on-5” prosthesis.
 Precision of fit (passivity), durability, simplicity, and ability to use biocompatible and/or esthetic materials such as titanium and zirconia are some of the advantages of CAD/CAM framework (however, they are more expensive compared to casted frameworks.)21 It is important to be involved in the designing process of the framework.
 The technician should be asked to send screenshots of the design for approval.
 While reviewing the software images, there should be adequate distance between the framework and the tissue to perform oral hygiene.
 The framework should extend posteriorly up to the distal-most prosthetic teeth and it should be within the confines of the prosthetic teeth in all 3 dimensions (Figure 14).
 A short dental arch is planned for this patient based on the position of the implants.
 Increasing the number of posterior teeth will increase the cantilever length and the stresses on the implants.

 Figure 14.
 The framework extends posteriorly to the posterior-most teeth.